-As explained above, and depicted in Figure 2, the current Development Plan for Southampton comprises a series of 6 DPDs.
-As the Local Plan, Core Strategy and City Centre Action Plan have now become outdated, and we would like to make our Development Plan easier to comprehend and more user-friendly.
-The Planning Policy Team therefore plans to combine the types of policies covered by these three outdated DPDs into a singular document - the 'City Vision Local Plan' (see Figure 3).
+As explained above, and depicted in Figure 2, the current Development Plan for Southampton comprises a series of 5 DPDs.
+However, the Local Plan, Core Strategy and City Centre Action Plan have now become outdated, and we would like to make the Development Plan easier to comprehend and more user-friendly.
+As such, we are planning to combine the types of policies covered by these three outdated DPDs into a singular document - a new Local Plan called 'Southampton City Vision' (see Figure 3).